I admit when I am in Paris, I pay more attention to my overall attire.

 Two Coats.
 One wool (featured pic at top of the blog) and this lighter one above that I can layer underneath.

 Yeah, sorry, but it is easy to keep clean and goes with everything.
 Black and neutral colours, however bland, are very French.

-I limit myself to four pairs of long pants and one pair of jeans, about six tops in shades of white, cream, grey, and black that go with everything and can be hand washed.
+I limit myself to four pairs of long pants and one pair of jeans, and about six tops in shades of white, cream, grey, and black that goes with everything and can be hand-washed.

 A couple of bags, gloves, and a few scarves.
 And oh yes, an umbrella.